 The Look of International House Hotel

-The International House Hotel was built in 1906 and was originally the Canal Louisiana Bank and Trust.
+The International House Hotel is housed in a 1906-era building that was previously known as the Canal Louisiana Bank and Trust.
 In 1998, after more than 90 years as a bank and other entities, the building became New Orleans' first boutique hotel.